 Welcome to the 38th Hydrology and Water Resources Symposium

 HWRS is one of Australia’s largest events devoted to hydrology, water engineering and related areas in water resources.
-The symposium theme “Water and Communities”, reflects the creativity and technical expertise needed to work in the hydrology and water resources field.
+The Symposium theme “Water and Communities”, reflects the creativity and technical expertise needed to work in the hydrology and water resources field.

 The Symposium has an extensive history as Australia’s pre-eminent and hydrological research event, and provides a forum to discuss emerging and innovative approaches for practicing engineers and scientists.
 HWRS 2018 will bring together a large audience of academics, government officials, industry practitioners, experts and students.

+Online registration is still available for the Hydrology and Water Resources Symposium.
 Click the button below to register now, or for further information please click here.

-View the Abstract Listing
+View the Preliminary Program